-We source the entire Haviland Limoges Catalogue, please call or email us firstname.lastname@example.org for further information.
+We can source the entire Haviland Limoges catalogue.
+Please call us or email us firstname.lastname@example.org for further information.

-Still hand made in Limoges, France this porcelain has qualities that are rarely found in the mass-produced tableware market.
-In particular the precise attention to detail in the shape of each piece and its decoration is truly brilliant.
-It is therefore not uncommon to see Haviland Limoges in some of the finest restaurants and hotels worldwide, proving its aesthetic qualities go hand in hand with its durability.
+Still handmade in Limoges, France, this porcelain has qualities that are rarely found in the mass-produced tableware market.
+In particular, the precise attention to detail in the shape of each piece and its decoration is truly brilliant.
+As such, it is not uncommon to see Haviland Limoges in some of the finest restaurants and hotels worldwide, proving its aesthetic qualities go hand in hand with its durability.

 The noblest of world Courts, and the most important Heads of State have each in turn succumbed to the charm and prestige of this French porcelain of ultimate exception.
 From the United States – Lincoln, Grant, Hayes, Roosevelt – to Europe: Empress Eugénie, René Coty, General de Gaulle, Valérie Giscard d’Estaing, Jacques Chirac, in France, Queen Maria Pia of Portugal, Emperor Guillaume II in Germany.
 From the Emperor of Japan, to the Royal Court of Morocco.